Starbucks unionized workers say they'll strike on Nov. 13 if coffee giant doesn't finalize contract

 Negotiations at a standstill

-Starbucks' CEO Brian Niccol recently told CBS News that he's said he's open to talking with union members but added that their demands "to date have been unreasonable."
+Starbucks CEO Brian Niccol recently told CBS News that he's open to talking with union members, but said that their demands "to date have been unreasonable."

 "We already give them the best job in retail.
 We have the lowest turnover in the industry — it's below 50%," he said.
 "We also have the best benefits in the industry, and we actually have the best wages in the industry."